kirill-markin/personal-health-etl-pipeline/README.md

     [ ] TODO: Add script to run the pipeline

-3. If you need to reset the pipeline:
+3. If you need to reset the pipeline: #FIXME

     ```bash
     # Drop existing BigQuery tables